IRegiani/web-crawler/Readme.md

 - Improve webhook body
 - Add a denylist
+- Improve domain and subdomain filter
+- Handle 302 and 307 codes
 - Add option to custom headers
 - Add filters when fetching crawler lists
-- Refactor to TypeScript and ES
+- Refactor to TypeScript and ES2022

 ## Note

 Using a big maxDepth will consume lots of memory (>2GB).
-This will crash node js, run it as `npm run serve-big-memory`
+This will crash node js, run it as `npm run serve-big-memory`.
+This still needs improvement